tatuylonen/wiktextract/README.md

 Wiktionary data will be to just take it from the web site.

-Note: extracting all data for all languages from the English Wiktionary may take from a couple of hours to several days, depending on your computer.
+Note: extracting all data for all languages from the English Wiktionary may take from an hour to several days, depending on your computer.
 Expanding Lua modules is not cheap, but it enables superior extraction quality and maintainability!
 You may want to look at the pre-expanded downloads.